doyouevendata/doyouevendata.github.io/_posts/2017-03-19-Extra-Simple-GGPLOT2-Graphs-in-RStudio.md

 (...)
 ```

-The file contains: years, temperature anomaly for every month, the anomalies' average for the periods January-December, December-November, the anomalies for each quarter of the year.
+The file contains: years, temperature anomaly for every month, the anomalies average for the periods January-December, December-November, the anomalies for each quarter of the year.
 To make file ready for use let's get rid of the first row (please edit the file in Excel or Notepad), which is completly useless and the last row, as it is incomplete.
 Save the file and then import it to RSTUDIO.
 We can immediately cut off few columns we don't need (quarterly measurements and average for the December-November period).

 ```r
 > nasa <- read.csv(file="path_to_your_file/GLB.Ts.csv", header=TRUE,sep=",")